UWSEDS/uwseds.github.io/projects.md

 folder of the project repository)
 * Completeness of the setup.py script

+## Examples of previous projects
+These examples are fantastic, though they may not be perfect.
+They should be considered examples of what kinds of projects are possible and not necessarily exa mples to be precisely emulated.
+The examples below include an analysis project, a visualization project and a reusable data project.

+* [Ax/Wx](https://github.com/rexthompson/axwx) - Ax/Wx is a collision and weather analysis tool that can enhance the WSP collision database with objective observations from nearby personal weather stations.
+* [HomeIn](https://github.com/hanghu/HomeIn) - HomeIn provides a visualization tool for housing data, prices, and crime rates on a multiple-layered map.
+* [Crash Data Analysis Tools](https://github.com/johnash1990/crashDataAnalysisTools) - This set of tools takes several different traffic data sets and merges them as well as providing an easy interface for interacting with the data.
+* [First Stop](https://github.com/sliwhu/UWHousingTeam) - First Stop for First-time home buyers; This tool would be most helpful to first-time home buyers to set up expectations, plan budgets and make an informed decision on expenses before they even go through the exhaustive house-hunting process given current real-estate market status.

 **ALL INFORMATION MUST BE POSTED TO YOUR REPO BY 10AM PDT THUESDAY JUNE 5, 2018.**